Yaron Brook: Politics and economics

 Brook is an outspoken proponent of laissez-faire capitalism.
 In appearances on CNBC and several articles and speeches, he has defended and upheld what he views as the rights of companies and businessmen and the virtues of capitalism.
 In a January 7, 2007, editorial in USA Today, he defended multimillion-dollar CEO pay packages against the attempt by the government to regulate them.
 In a 2010 interview, Brook called the efforts of Democrats to raise taxes on multi-millionaires "totally immoral."
 He criticized George W. Bush for signing the Sarbanes-Oxley Act, which regulates corporate accounting practices.

-He has also argued that antitrust laws are "unjust and make no sense ethically or economically."
+Brook has also argued that antitrust laws are "unjust and make no sense ethically or economically."
+Along with antitrust law, Brook opposes extensive business regulation, and redistributive taxation.
+In a 2000 online discussion hosted by The Washington Post, he argued that business ethics should be based on the voluntary pursuit of value rather than sacrifice or government direction.

-Brook is co-author, with Don Watkins, of the book Equal is Unfair: America's Misguided Fight Against Income Inequality.
-“What we care about is whether individuals are able to rise by merit—and the fact is that many of the policies the inequality critics say will improve mobility actually make rising by merit much harder,” they argue in the book.
+Brook and his co-author Don Watkins argue that differences in income are not inherently unjust and that government efforts to equalize outcomes can restrict economic freedom and impede upward mobility in their book Equal is Unfair: America's Misguided Fight Against Income Inequality (2016).
+Brook and Watkins assert “What we care about is whether individuals are able to rise by merit—and the fact is that many of the policies the inequality critics say will improve mobility actually make rising by merit much harder.”

+Brook continues his fight for capitalism with Watkins in his book In Pursuit of Wealth: The Moral Case for Finance (2017), they defend financial institutions and profit-seeking as essential to investment, innovation, and economic growth.

+Foreign Policy

+Brook argues that the proper purpose of foreign policy is the defense of the lives and rights of a country's citizens.
+He has criticized Western responses to terrorism as insufficiently focused on defeating the states and ideological movements that support it.
+He uses the term “Islamic totalitarianism” to distinguish the political ideology he opposes from terrorism as a tactic.

 Israel

+Brook supports Israel's right to defend itself while criticizing religious and collectivist rationales for Zionism.
+He has opposed both the confiscation of Arab-owned property for Jewish settlement and religious claims to territory.
+At the same time, he has argued that Israel should take stronger military action against organizations such as Hamas and should place the protection of its citizens above international approval.

 On Zionism, Brook argued that "Zionism fused a valid concern—self-preservation amid a storm of hostility—with a toxic premise: ethnically based collectivism and religion."